 Dieser Artikel ist nicht auf Deutsch verfügbar.
 Im deutschen Better Business Hub haben Sie Zugang zu allen auf Deutsch und Englisch erschienen Artikeln.

 The UTZ program is all about impact – we exist to help create better farming and a better future.
 But how do we know that what we do is really working?
 And how do we measure the benefits of joining UTZ for farmers?
-Anne Dullemeijer, Project Manager of Tailored Programs at UTZ, helps to get these questions answered.
+Anne Dullemeijer, Project Manager of Tailored Programs, helps to get these questions answered.

 “Monitoring and evaluation are an essential part of our program and we invest in studies that assess the economic, social and environmental impacts of UTZ”, says Anne.
 “This helps our process of continuous improvement and enables our partners to communicate the impact of sustainable sourcing to their customers. ”